sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

     }
 }
 ```
 Here, we simply create a new command and execute it.
 As before, we get a list of business partners as result.
 Due to
 resilience call, the application will not go down if the OData service is temporarily unavailable.

 Furthermore, with caching in place, when we make multiple calls in succession, it is only the first time that the
 actual request is made.
 For the subsequent calls, the cache is used instead, thus improving the response times.

 **Note**: Instead of "execute()" you are now also able to run `queue()` and `observe()` for asynchronous evaluation.

-As usual, we have also provided `getFallback()` method.
-It the procedure fails in any way, an empty list object is returned.

 This wraps up the tutorial.
 Stay tuned for more tutorials on the SAP Cloud SDK on topics like UI5 and security!